 While living in the Bear Lake Valley, Sarah enjoyed school and the local choir.
 A few years after their arrival, the Oakey family moved to Dingle, being one of three families who lived there at the time.

 On November 6, 1879 Sarah married George Edward Sirrine (1851-1908) in the Endowment House in Salt Lake City, Utah, and they had six children together, three of whom lived to maturity.
 They lived in Dingle, Idaho, for the majority of their lives, except for two years where they lived in Mesa, Arizona, where George's father, George Warren Sirrine (1818-1902), was one of the founders of that community.
 Sarah served faithfully in the Church, including many years of service the Primary Association.

 Sarah Oakey Sirrine passed away on August 12, 1942.

-Hazel Dawn Ream was born in Dingle, Idaho, on November 9, 1925 to Wesley and Mary Ream.
-She attended Brigham Young University and graduated with a degree in Clothing and Textiles.
-She later went to New York University and earned her Master's degree.
+Hazel Dawn Ream was born in Dingle, Idaho, on November 9, 1925, to Wesley and Mary Ream.
+She attended Brigham Young University and graduated with a degree in clothing and textiles.
+She later went to New York University and earned her master's degree.

 In New York City, she worked as a retail buyer.
 Later, after moving back to Provo, Utah, she married Jesse Duckworth Curtis in 1955.
 They had 4 children together.
-Throughout her life she served in numerous civic and church positions, including the first femal president of the Granite School Board.
+Throughout her life she served in numerous civic and church positions, including the first female president of the Granite School Board.
 She passed away May 15, 2016, in Salt Lake City, Utah.

 Donated by Helen and Hazel Dawn, granddaughters of Sarah Oakey Sirrine, in 2018 and 2019.